Inbound marketing lets you increase traffic to your website and generate leads in exchange for online resources.

 - consolidate contacts and content in one location, essential if you want to personalize your interactions with leads and generate engagement.

 The aim of this article is to provide marketing managers who want to start using a lead nurturing programme with the information necessary to convince their superiors.
 Here, then, are several different approaches you can use to do just this.
-They can be used either by themselves or in combination with others, according to what’s likely to work with the person you need to speak to.
+They can be used either by themselves or in combination with others, according to what’s likely to work with the person you need to speak to in your business.

-If your boss is rather sceptical of, or just unfamiliar with digital marketing, you’ll need to do more than just present a simple outline to support your case.
+If your boss is rather sceptical of, or just unfamiliar with digital marketing and inbound marketing, you’ll need to do more than just present a simple outline to support your case.

 In order to convince them of the benefits of lead nurturing, they will need to be reassured.
 So, you should support your case by citing different sources.